jmcbroom/development-tracker/README.md

 # development-tracker

-We're building a development tracker for the city of Detroit.
+Detour Detroit is building a development tracker for Detroit, Hamtramck, and Highland Park.

 ## Developing/Contributing